MASTER IN COMPARATIVE HEALTH LAW

 The Master in comparative health law responds to a need to train lawyers able to work in a context of increased international cooperation.
 It aims to establish a comparative legal culture of health law on solid theoretical bases.

-By pooling the academic resources of three renowned Universities recognized for their expertise in health law and ethics (King’s College, Neuchâtel, Université de Paris), this Master allows students to comprehend in an operational manner legal questions specific to the interventions and missions of the jurist in health law in a globalized world.
+By pooling the academic resources of three renowned Universities recognized for their expertise in health law and ethics (King’s College, Neuchâtel, Université Paris Cité), this Master allows students to comprehend in an operational manner legal questions specific to the interventions and missions of the jurist in health law in a globalized world.
 Thus, it will help them to understand the differences between legal and public health systems in Europe.

 Through this program, students also have the opportunity to discover other cultures, acquire openness and flexibility essential to career advancement in the professional world.